MichaelCurrin/react-deno-quickstart/docs/deploy.md

 ## Build
 > Create a production build

-This uses creates a bundled JS file in the `build` directory and copies static assets from `public`.

 ```sh
 $ make build
 ```

+That uses creates a bundled JS file in the `build` directory and minifies it so its about a third of the size.

+That also copies static assets from `public`.

+## Test build

-To test the production build locally, run this:
+To test the production build locally, run this.
+This runs the build step for you.

 ```sh
 $ make static